Installing on Linux

 Installing PostgreSQL

-Please refer to the PostgreSQL Installation Guide to install and configure PostgreSQL.
+Please refer to the PostgreSQL Installation Guide to install PostgreSQL and create the palpo database and user.

 Downloading Palpo Release